Ad Blocker Detected

 We need two things for the Salkowski reagent preparation and these are; 0.5 M ferric chloride and 35 % perchloric acid.
 You can easily prepare the 0.5 M ferric chloride solution using molarity formula, while you can purchase the ready-made 35 % solution of perchloric acid.
 Alternatively, you can dilute the higher concentration of perchloric acid to 35 % using the C1V1 = C2V2 equation.

-Now, add 1 ml of 0.5 M ferric chloride solution to a 50 ml of 35 % perchloric acid and mix it well.
+Now, add 1 ml of 0.5 M ferric chloride solution to 50 ml of 35 % perchloric acid and mix it well.
 Please do the mixing under the fume hood.
 After mixing, let the reagent be cool and store it in a brown bottle with proper labeling.
 That’s all, now, your reagent is ready for the quantification of indole-3-acetic acid.

 Estimation of IAA by Salkowski reagent

 - Prepare the standards of indole-3-acetic acid in acetone or ethanol ranging from 5 to 50 μg per mL of concentration.
-Note: IAA is least soluble in water and highly soluble in organic solvent
+Note: IAA is least soluble in water and highly soluble in an organic solvent

 - Take 1 ml of each indole-3-acetic acid standard in separate test tubes and add 2 ml of Salkowski reagent in each.